hiibolt/KnowledgeBase/pages/Collisions Lab Report.md

 	  $$K = \frac{1}{2}mv^2$$
 	  This therefore means that a loss in *v* (due to friction) impacts kinetic energy harder than momentum.
 	- ## 4.2 Reasoning Behind Loss in P
 	  The question asked how to create an ideal system.
 In the real world, this is not possible.
-It can be done artificially with air hockey tables, but even then, the ai
+It can be done artificially with air hockey tables, but even then, the air in front of the carts would slow it down.
+Friction is ultimately the reason why a perfect system is impossible, as air resistance is solved by a vacuum.
+	- ## 4.3 Momentum in the Real World
+	  The question asked why or why not car engineer should aim for an elastic collision.
+Noting that an inelastic collision als
 - # Conclusion
   ...